Table of Contents

 - Powdered or grounded turmeric

-Turmeric is one of the well-known spices with a broad range of positive effects on human health, especially for seniors.
-Given that Alzheimer’s problem for the elderly nowadays has been widespread among nations and proved positive effects of turmeric on the disease, scientists strongly suggest including it in the daily diet.
-Additionally, food and nutrition researchers recommend consuming foods containing a high amount of turmeric with black pepper.
+Turmeric is a well-known spice with a broad range of positive effects on human health, especially for seniors.
+Given that Alzheimer’s has been widespread among nations and turmeric’s positive, healing effects have been scientifically proven, scientists strongly suggest including it in your daily diet.